-No other TV series can boast with presenting the most exciting, thrilling and colorful adventures for decades and also featuring the most unusual protagonist, namely the Doctor(s), aka the Time Lord in the English TV program Doctor Who.
+No other TV series can boast of presenting the most exciting, thrilling and colorful adventures for decades and also featuring the most unusual protagonist, namely the Doctor(s), aka the Time Lord in the English TV program Doctor Who.

 It was first launched in 1963 by BBC One and, with some interruptions, is still running today.
 Where else will time travel meet adventure, plans to conquer or destroy Earth, attacks of either Cybermen, Daleks or other alien forces, meetings with the world’s greatest thinkers, artists and inventors from all periods, frequent encounters with dinosaurs and intruders of all kinds?